-Non-equilibrium phase transitions are common across a wide range of disciplines in science~\cite{haken2004introduction}, ranging from biological systems to galactic patterns.
+Non-equilibrium phase transitions are common across a wide range of disciplines in science~\cite{haken2004introduction,henkel2011non}, ranging from biological systems to galactic patterns.
 Their non-equilibrium nature allows these transitions to manifest themselves in a rich variety of both static and dynamic patterns~\cite{cross1993pattern}.
 Equilibrium phase transitions, by contrast, are more limited in regard to the possible ways in which they may occur.
 Furthermore, universality, a common property of equilibrium phase transitions, constrains the critical properties of phase transitions at equilibrium.
 As a consequence of these restrictions, equilibrium phase transitions are theoretically tractable and are nowadays comprehensively understood within the theory of equilibrium statistical mechanics~\cite{landau2012course,goldenfeld}.
 Similarly, near-equilibrium systems are in the realm of powerful theoretical frameworks, such as linear-response theory, that build upon the equilibrium theory.

-Far from equilibrium, no theory of comparable scope is known and although some equilibrium methods can be generalized to far-from equilibrium~\cite{marconi,baiesi2013}, the lack of an overarching theory makes the study of non-equilibrium phase transitions challenging.
+Far from equilibrium, no theory of comparable scope is known and although some equilibrium methods can be generalized to far-from-equilibrium~\cite{marconi,baiesi2013}, the lack of an overarching theory makes the study of non-equilibrium phase transitions challenging.

 Far-from-equilibrium thermal relaxation is a prime example of a genuine non-equilibrium process.
-As such, it exhibits a number of anomalous features, including ergodicity breaking~\cite{bray}, the Mpemba~\cite{mpemba,lu2017nonequilibrium} and Kovacs effects~\cite{kovacs1963dynamic,kovacs,bertin2003kovacs}, and asymmetries associated with heating and cooling processes~\cite{lapolla2020,meibohm2021,ibanez2024heating}.
-These anomalous phenomena are typically discussed in connection to an associated equilibrium phase transition~\cite{holtzman2022}.
+As such, it exhibits a number of anomalous features, including ergodicity breaking~\cite{bray,henkel2011non}, the Mpemba~\cite{mpemba,lu2017nonequilibrium,vadakkayil2021} and Kovacs effects~\cite{kovacs1963dynamic,kovacs,bertin2003kovacs}, and asymmetries associated with heating and cooling processes~\cite{lapolla2020,meibohm2021,ibanez2024heating}.
+Such anomalous relaxation phenomena are often discussed in connection with an associated equilibrium phase transition~\cite{holtzman2022}.